mheob/include-fussball-de-widgets/readme.txt

 In older versions there was still an ID must be assigned.
 This is no longer necessary because it is automatically generated.

 == Changelog ==

+= 2.0.2 =

+* [Add] Local language files.
+For the Gutenberg Block they aren't in GlotPress.

 = 2.0.1 =